john-bokma/resume-pandoc/perl-programmer-john-bokma-cv.md

     Test::Most, Test::More, Test::Output, JSON::XS, DBI, Try::Tiny,
     XML::Parser, XML::Writer, Email::Sender, Text::CSV_XS,
-    MaxMind::DB::Reader, Dancer2, MySQL, RelaxNG, XSLT, Apache Ant, git, VirtualBox, NGINX, cron, Emacs Org Mode, OpenSSL, iptables, HTML, CSS, GNU Privacy Guard (GPG).
+    MaxMind::DB::Reader, Dancer2, MySQL, RelaxNG, XSLT, Apache Ant, git, VirtualBox, NGINX, cron, Emacs Org-Mode, OpenSSL, iptables, HTML, CSS, GNU Privacy Guard (GPG).

 Role overview:

 :   - Developed several web crawling Perl programs for gathering
-      security related data, each crawler exporting downloaded data as a CSV file.
+      security-related data, each crawler exports downloaded data as a CSV file.

-    - Developed a Perl program that downloads security related data from several sources, verifies, cleans, normalizes the data, and export it as an XML file.
+    - Developed a Perl program that downloads security related data from several sources, verifies, cleans, normalizes the data, and exports it as an XML file (data conversion).
     - Developed a Perl program that post-processes the exported XML data to remove duplicate entries and overlapping IP ranges using a binary search algorithm.
     - Developed a Perl program that parses log files (Log4Perl) generated by aforementioned programs, creates reports, and emails those reports.
     - Developed a Dancer2 web application to manually enter IP ranges and related security data and store this information into a MySQL database.

-    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via `rsync` and HTTPS in a secure manner where required.
+    - Configured virtual machines for each of the Perl programs, including designing firewall rules and allowing access via `rsync` and HTTPS in a secure manner where required.
 Documented the entire process of configuration and installation in great detail.
     - Wrote documentation on how to create certificates to allow client side certificate authentication in NGINX (HTTPS), and configuring NGINX accordingly.
     - Wrote extensive tests for all developed custom Perl modules and scripts.
     - Designed file formats (XML, CSV).
-Documented each format in Org Mode format (Emacs).
+Documented each format in Org-Mode format (Emacs).
     - Designed Relax NG schemata to validate XML files.

-	- Wrote XSLT to transform XML output to older formats in order to support client programs that require an older format prior to being safely updated.
+	- Wrote XSLT to transform XML output to older formats in order to support client programs that require an older format prior to being safely updated (data conversion).
     - Wrote extensive technical documentation in Org Mode format (Emacs).

 Interesting challenges:

-:   Because the generated XML file is used in security related
+:   Because the generated XML file is used in security-related
-    applications great care had to be taken to verify the integrity of the downloaded data and make sure that malformed data wouldn’t end up in the final XML file.
+    applications, great care had to be taken to verify the integrity of the downloaded data and make sure that malformed data wouldn’t end up in the final XML file.
 Because the generated data is used in programs written and maintained by other programmers, clear specifications and well-written documentation was mandatory.
-In order to keep this documentation under version control Emacs’ Org Mode was used to write in plain text and convert it to, for example, PDF.
+To keep this documentation under version control, Emacs’ Org Mode was used to write in plain text and convert it to, for example, PDF.
 Due to the asynchronous nature of the various programs care had to be taken to avoid race conditions.

 # Education